-Laolu was made famous from his collaboration with Beyonce however, it's his heritage and being born and raised in Ilorin, Nigeria to Yoruba Parents that made his Art what it is.
+Laolu was made famous from his performance art collaboration with Beyonce however, it's his heritage and being born and raised in Ilorin, Nigeria to Yoruba Parents that made his Art what it is.
 Based in Brooklyn, NY since 2013 he's really strived to make his name in the NY Art scene.
-He’s a Visual Artist, Musician, Human Rights Lawyer and Activist.
+He’s a Performance and Visual Artist, Musician, Human Rights Lawyer and Activist.
 His motto is: “Everything is my Canvas” and takes it to heart.
 He puts his mark on everything from canvas, to shoes, to walls and buildings, to clothing and even the body with his Sacred Art of the Ori.
 There’s no separating Laolu from his Yoruba heritage, it is ever present in all his work.
 A strong advocate of holding onto your culture and spreading its glory he finds a way to marry his modern detail and ornate style with his Yoruba heritage by being one of the leaders in Afrofuturism Art.
 His preferred mediums are charcoal because it’s something as natural as life and death and he also likes to dabble in acrylics, inks and even wood.
 Laolu has worked with Beyonce on “Lemonade,” been featured in the NY Times, collborated with brands and people like: Equinox Fitness, Nike, Kenneth Cole, Alicia Keys, Taraji Henson, Jidenna, Angelique Kidjo, Black Coffee, Swizz Beatz, Danielle Brooks, Vice, Usher, Seun Kuti, Davido, Sound Sultan, Tony Allen just to name a few.
 Check out his TED talk on TED.com and make sure to purchase the Laolu inspired cologne Black Essence on Bulgari.com

 All images copyright of Laolu Senbanjo.
 All rights reserved.